-Is the separate recognition of intangibles in business combinations always providing useful and reliable information?
-Some users question the usefulness of the information resulting from the separate recognition of intangibles in business combinations (User Panel discussion, feedback to the UK FRC DP Business Reporting of Intangibles: Realistic proposals).
+16 Is the separate recognition of intangibles in business combinations always providing useful and reliable information?
+Some users question the usefulness of the information resulting from the separate recognition of intangibles in business combinations (this appears from User Panel discussions, feedback to the UK FRC DP Business Reporting of Intangibles: Realistic proposals).
 In their experience, analysts rarely look at the values accounted for as they are highly judgmental.